Cutting out dairy products is just one reason that you might be deficient in calcium – and there could be a number of effects on your health.

 - Hazelnut milk

-"As far as the vital nutrients in dairy are concerned, then calcium, vitamin D and B12 are easy to find by choosing dairy-free milk alternatives that have been fortified," advises Rob.
+"As far as the vital nutrients in dairy are concerned, then calcium, vitamin D and B12 are easy to find by choosing dairy-free milk alternatives that have been fortified," advises Hobson.
 Alternatively, you may benefit from a calcium supplement.